2019 Wagner Seahawks football team

 The 2019 Wagner Seahawks football team represented Wagner College in the 2019 NCAA Division I FCS football season as a member of the Northeast Conference (NEC).
 They were led by fifth-year head coach Jason Houghtaling and played their home games at Wagner College Stadium.
 Wagner finished the season 1–11 overall and 1–6 in NEC play to place seventh.
 Houghtaling was fired after the season.

-Previous season

-The Seahawks finished the 2018 season 4–7, 3–3 in NEC play to finish in fourth place.

 Preseason

 Preseason coaches' poll

 The NEC released their preseason coaches' poll on July 24, 2019.
 The Seahawks were picked to finish in fourth place.

 Preseason All-NEC team

 The Seahawks had four players at three positions selected to the preseason all-NEC team.